THE WFPF IDEA – OCTOBER 2007

 IPF- International Parkour Federation (non-profit)

 In 2013, WFPF founders created the International Parkour Federation (IPF), a non-profit to advance the philosophy and goals of parkour worldwide.
 IPF has been recognized by WADA and has an application pending with Sport Accord, the international federation of governing bodies.
-In 2014, IPF partnered with local athletes to help raise money and awareness to start a parkour school in Baghdad, Iraq, giving Iraqi parkour athletes a safe place to train.
+In 2014, IPF partnered with athletes in Baghdad to help raise money and awareness to start a parkour school in Baghdad, Iraq, giving Iraqi parkour athletes and children a safe place to train.
+Currently, with the support of WFPF/IPF, our Iraqi Parkour athletes and gym partners are now mentoring other athletes to open two more Parkour schools in other cities in Iraq.
 In 2016, along with local partners, IPF was instrumental in the creation of the Asia Freerunning Parkour Union, headquartered in Antalya, Turkey with the goal of advancing the sport of parkour across the continent of Asia.
 In partnership with WFPF, IPF now has competitions in development with organizations on four continents.
+IPF is also partnering with other non-profits and NGO’s to develop initiatives related to gender equality in sports, provides parkour education scholarships to attend WFPF Level 1-2 Instructor certifications for those athletes in need, and is developing a global “Peace Through Parkour” initiative.

 “Lady WFPF” Parkour